Azure Honeypot: Mapping Global Threats in Real-Time

 | summarize event_count=count() by latitude, longitude, sourcehost, label, destination, country

-Run the query, and for “Virtualization”, click on map, and change the size to full.
+Run the query, and for “Virtualization”, click on the map, and change the size to full.

 Below are some of the configurations I changed.
-Everything else was kept as default.
+Everything else was kept as the default.

 Click on “Apply”, and “Save and Close” once done.
 On the top left, click on “Done Editing”.